animatedmax/spring-data-geode/src/main/markdown/index.md

 <div class="paragraph">

-By default, SDG’s `MappingPdxSerializer` registers pre-defined `Predicates` that filter, or exclude types from the folliowing packages:
+By default, SDG's `MappingPdxSerializer` registers pre-defined `Predicates` that filter, or exclude types from the folliowing packages:

 </div>